GershlickLab/SVA/README.md

 ## Instructions:
-Put .czi file in "data"
+Put .czi file in a folder called "data" which is in the same folder as the .py files

 Run "Runner.py"